 Game spaces matter more as gaming becomes a more diverse industry and form of art and entertainment.
 Now that I play games on consoles, a computer, a tablet, and a phone, I’ve started mentally organizing games according to when and where I play them and how much time I need to have before I’ll start a game session.
 Games I’ll play on the go work in short sessions or are savable between quick turns; if I’m sitting down to a computer or console, I generally want at least a half hour or I won’t bother getting started.
 If space-based habits like these become market trends, developers take notice and design new games accordingly, in a cycle in which games affect the spaces gamers choose, which in turn affect the next round of games developed.

 What different game spaces do you use, and how do your game spaces affect the games you choose to play?
 Would you like to see more public gaming experiences or mobile games that take advantage of being played on the go?
-What do you want from the next generation of console games (Wii U, Xbox One Kinect, Ps4 Move) that use the living room as play space?
+What do you want from the next generation of console games (Nintendo Switch, Xbox One Kinect, Ps4 Move) that use the living room as play space?
 Are there ways you’d like new games to take advantage of different game space capabilities?